• Skip to primary navigation

 • No leftover turkey?
 Just substitute chicken.
 This recipe works well for an easy weeknight meal using a rotisserie chicken from the grocery store.

-• You can change out the Italian herbs for lemon pepper, Zat’ar, or your favorite herb blend.
-Bay leaves and poultry seasoning are also good options to add flavor.
+• You can substitute the Italian herbs for lemon pepper, Zat’ar, or your favorite herb blend.
+Bay leaves and poultry seasoning are also good options for adding flavor.
+You can substitute dried thyme, basil, and rosemary for the Italian seasoning.

-• Change out the noodles for wide egg noodles or any small “short cut” pasta like orzo or elbow macaroni.
+• You can substitute the noodles for wide egg noodles or any small “shortcut” pasta like orzo or elbow macaroni.

 Homemade Turkey Noodle Soup made in the crock pot is light, flavorful and made with the best leftovers making it perfect for an easy, comfort food meal.

-To store any leftover turkey soup, place it in an airtight container in the refrigerator for up to 3-4 days.
-To reheat, warm it in the microwave or on the stove-top.
+Any leftover turkey soup can be stored in an airtight container in the refrigerator for up to 3-4 days.
+To reheat, warm it in the microwave or on the stovetop.

 Homemade Turkey Noodle Soup made in the crock pot is light, flavorful and made with the best leftovers making it perfect for an easy, comfort food meal.